alexeybogusevich/parcs8/README.md

 1. Create a Kubernetes cluster (AKS) on Azure using the Azure Portal.
 This will provision the necessary resources for the AKS cluster.
 Make sure to configure the cluster according to your requirements.

 2. Apply the YAML file located at `kube/deployment.azure.yaml` to configure the AKS cluster.
-This file specifies the desired state of the cluster and sets up the necessary configurations for the algorithmic modules.
+This file specifies the desired state of the cluster and sets up the necessary configurations.

 ## Local Development
 For local development and debugging, you can use Docker Compose.
 Follow these steps: